sciZer0/newdiscoveries/c/README.md

 In my opinion,

-when Organism using its resources is pushing an object in a certain direction during some time by its Hand with same effort, even if the object is being motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.
+when Organism using its resources is pushing an object in a certain direction during some time by its Hand with some effort, even if the object is being motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.

 Let's consider again the 4 cases simultaneously: